BlueN1nja1/Eleven/README.md

 # LineageOS Eleven Material Theme / App Port
- Material Theme for LineageOS Eleven (Designed for Pure Android / LineageOS Devices) This app works from Android 8.x Oreo to Android 11 Red Velvet Cake so far
+ Material Theme for LineageOS Eleven
+ This app works from Android 8.x Oreo to Android 11 Red Velvet Cake so far

  Note: This app respects Dark Theme on Android 10 Queen Cake!